Kaoticz/Json2Sharp/README.md

 Json2Sharp is a CLI application that converts JSON data into a programming language type declaration (i.e. a class).

-At the moment, C# is the only supported programming language, but contributions to support more languages is welcome.
+Currently, C# and Python are supported.
+Contributions to support more languages are welcome.

 ## Quick start